FreddyOm/CreativeChaosEngine/README.md

 ***THIS DOCUMENT IS NOT MEANT FOR PUBLIC DISPLAY!***

 ## TODOs
+- [ ] Implement a central engine loop that runs all the engine calls (as jobs)
-- Implement Counters so they move the current job to the wait list.
+- [ ] Implement Counters so they move the current job to the wait list.
-- Refactor JobDeclaration and EntryPoint to be more easily used.
+- [ ] Refactor JobDeclaration and EntryPoint to be more easily used.
+- [ ] Add an interface to be able to inject resources into the engine loop (e.g. query assets to renderpipeline)
+- [ ] Refactor custom MemAllocs so they are compatible with stl containers and custom containers
-- Use custom MemAlloc and custom Container everywhere.
+- [ ] Use custom MemAlloc and custom Container everywhere.
+- [ ] Differentiate between "Engine Memory" and "Game Memory" (which memory does only the engine need and which will be used in the game)
+- [ ] Implement some basic SSE
+- [ ] Implement File System
+- [ ] Implement Rendering System

 ## Documentation